tqwewe/website/src/coco_guide/README.md

 git commit -m "WIP" --no-verify
 ```

-Also be aware that the pre-commit hook might break so git features such as auto fixup aliases.
+Also be aware that the pre-commit hook might break some git features such as auto fixup aliases.
 If you use those you probably want to configure only the pre-push hook.
 :::

-## Sanbox
+## Sandbox

-`cog verify` check an arbitrary input string against the conventional commit specification.
+`cog verify` checks an arbitrary input string against the conventional commit specification.
 It will not create any commit.

 **Example:**